The Day of the Jackal (film): Critical response

 Critics of the period were generally impressed with the film.
 Among those was Roger Ebert of the Chicago Sun-Times, who gave it his highest rating of four stars:

 "Fred Zinnemann’s The Day of the Jackal is one hell of an exciting movie.
 I wasn’t prepared for how good it really is: it’s not just a suspense classic, but a beautifully executed example of filmmaking.
 It’s put together like a fine watch.
 The screenplay meticulously assembles an incredible array of material, and then Zinnemann choreographs it so that the story—complicated as it is—unfolds in almost documentary starkness.
 The Day of the Jackal is two and a half hours long and seems over in about fifteen minutes."

 Ebert concluded: "Zinnemann has mastered every detail ...
 There are some words you hesitate to use in a review, because they sound so much like advertising copy, but in this case I can truthfully say that the movie is spellbinding."
-Ebert included the film at No. 7 on his list of the Top 10 films of the year for 1973.
+Ebert included the film at No. 7 on his list of the Top 10 films of 1973.

 The Time film critic applauded the transition from novel to film:

 "The Day of the Jackal makes one appreciate anew the wonderful narrative efficiency of the movies.
 Frederick Forsyth's bestselling novel — essentially what mystery buffs call a police procedural, but blown up to international proportions — kept losing its basically simple storyline in the forest of words.
 The writer required paragraphs to detail the procedures of an international manhunt, not to mention the procedures of the Jackal himself, a hired gun employed by disaffected French army officers to assassinate Charles de Gaulle.
 This is the kind of material that a good director can give us in the wink of a panning camera's eye."

 The review continued, that due to the talents of director Fred Zinnemann, "what might have been just another expensive entertainment becomes, on a technical level, a textbook on reels in the near-forgotten subject of concise moviemaking.
 In short, as so often happens, a second-rate fiction has been transformed into a first-rate screen entertainment."

 A few critics were less effusive.
 For example, William B. Collins wrote in The Philadelphia Inquirer: